aramk/node-js-api-training/the-problem.md

   * Uses the service layer for completing requests.
   * Uses the data layer for persistence.

-The next chapters will take you through each of these in sequence as you build the full application.
+Each of these layers should be its own Node.js package.
+Start by creating a blank Git repo for each of them.
+The next chapters will take you through these layers in sequence as you build the full application.